tweag/cybersourcery_demo_site/README.md

 ## Features

-The Cybersourcery gem does not dictate how you build your application's checkout system.
-This project illustrates how to use all of the gem's features.
-See the gem's README for links to specific examples, or review these files in the following order for a general overview:
+The Cybersourcery gems do not dictate how you build your application's checkout system.
+This project illustrates how to use all of the gems' features.
+See the gems' README for links to specific examples, or review these files in the following order for a general overview:

 1. Config and setup

-  The gems include generators for these files.
+  The gems include generators for these files (except, of course, the routes file).

   ```
+  .env
   config/
     cybersourcery_profiles.yml
     initializers/
       cybersourcery.rb
-  .env
+    routes.rb
   ```

 2. Sample shopping cart